phylotastic/phylotastic/design/metadata_model.md

-# draft metadata list
+# draft metadata model for lists and trees

 ## introduction

-We are trying to develop a metadata model for phylotastic trees.
+We are trying to develop a metadata model for phylotastic lists and trees.
 The purpose for disseminating metadata is two-fold:
 * provide information on sources and methods useful to users for purposes of evaluation
 * to provide credit and make resources discoverable by linking a tree to supporting phylogeny studies